MadeByMike/madebymike/site/content/writing/using-css-variables.md

     background: $theme-color;
   }
 }

 ```

 Not only does this denote static variables from dynamic variables in your code, but CSS variables can only be used for property declarations.
 In other words they can't be used in media queries.

 Preprocessor also have color functions, mixins and allows us to keep styles related to different components in different files.
 All of this stuff still makes sense.

 ## New approach to responsive design

-I think CSS variables offer a completly new approach to responsive design and will challenge some techniques and thinking we've developed over many years.
+I think CSS variables offer a completely new approach to responsive design and will challenge some techniques and thinking we've developed over many years.
 These tips are just a few of the obvious things we need to consider.

-I've made a <a target="_blank" href="https://codepen.io/MadeByMike/pen/YQNVox">detailed example</a> of a simple responsive site that demonstrates some of the techniques and suggestions outlined in this article.
+I made a <a target="_blank" href="https://codepen.io/MadeByMike/pen/dRNqNw/">detailed example</a> of a simple responsive site that demonstrates some of the techniques and suggestions outlined in this article.

-<p data-height="300" data-theme-id="12180" data-slug-hash="dRNqNw" data-default-tab="html,result" data-user="MadeByMike" data-embed-version="2" data-pen-title="Responsive design with CSS variables" class="codepen">See the Pen <a href="https://codepen.io/MadeByMike/pen/dRNqNw/">Responsive design with CSS variables</a> by Mike (<a href="https://codepen.io/MadeByMike">@MadeByMike</a>) on <a href="https://codepen.io">CodePen</a>.</p>
+<p data-height="425" data-theme-id="12180" data-slug-hash="dRNqNw" data-default-tab="result" data-user="MadeByMike" data-embed-version="2" data-pen-title="Responsive design with CSS variables" class="codepen">See the Pen <a href="https://codepen.io/MadeByMike/pen/dRNqNw/">Responsive design with CSS variables</a> by Mike (<a href="https://codepen.io/MadeByMike">@MadeByMike</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>
+ <p>I'd recommend having a <a target="_blank" href="https://codepen.io/MadeByMike/pen/dRNqNw/">look at the code</a>.</p>

-Have you got any thoughts about how CSS variables might change how we think about, manage and structure CSS? <a href="https://twitter.com/MikeRiethmuller">Let me know on Twitter</a>.
+If you have you got any thoughts about how CSS variables might change how we think about, manage and structure CSS please [let me know on Twitter](https://twitter.com/MikeRiethmuller).